xw547/latex/README.md

 Suggestions for improvement are welcome.
 Also, [here is a website](https://www.tablesgenerator.com) which can generate LaTeX code for tables.

-To get a command via machine learning, you can use [this](http://detexify.kirelabs.org/classify.html)
+To get a command via machine learning, you can use [Detexify](http://detexify.kirelabs.org/classify.html)

+Also, my scribe template was borrowed from Dr. Gordon's [website](https://www.cs.cmu.edu/~ggordon/10725-F12/template.tex)

 # Acknowledgements